Sprint Planner Helper – Session 18

 }

-I was then at the edge of blowing my 1 hour rule.
-So I stopped.
-Tomorrow I’ll get back to my reprioritizing of item.
+I was then at the edge of blowing my 1-hour rule, so I stopped.
+Tomorrow I’ll get back to reprioritizing the items.

 Twitter, Facebook